-In the area with over 250 mm of rainfall, savannas are grazed and degraded as a result of overstocking with livestock, with the annual grass species Aristida adscensionis becoming rampant as a grazing weed.
+In the area with over 250 mm of rainfall, savannahs are grazed and degraded as a result of overstocking with livestock, with the annual grass species Aristida adscensionis becoming rampant as a grazing weed.

 If the literature often speaks of a Saharo-Sindian desert zone, this is not correct.
 For the Sahara belongs floristically for the most part as a rainless area or one with little winter rain to the Holarctic and continues eastward into the Egyptian-Arabian Desert to Mesopotamia.
-The Sind desert, on the other hand, is the last driest spur of the Indian monsoon area and must be included floristically in the paleotropics.
+The Sind desert, on the other hand, is the last driest spur of the Indian monsoon area and must be included floristically in the Paleotropics.
 The Indian desert, Thar, is climatically already a zonoecoton II/III, which can be compared with the transition area from the Sudan to the southern Sahara, the "Sahel".
 Both receive light summer rains, but the Indian area is already north of the Tropic of Cancer, the annual temperatures are therefore 2 to 3°C lower than in the Sahel, and frosts may occur in December to February (► Fig. E-49).
 Only the area in the Indus lowlands receives an average of less than 100 mm of rain a year and would therefore be climatically a desert; but it is a water-rich irrigated area because of the Indus and its tributaries.
 The 'Great Indian Desert', on the other hand, is largely a 'man made desert'.
 The area was inhabited four thousand years ago, became more densely populated from the time of Alexander the Great, and is now completely degraded as a result of overgrazing, logging, and partial cultivation (Mann 1977).
-By nature, the area was a Prosopis savanna on deep sandy reddish-brown savanna soils, with 400 to 150 mm of rainfall per year, as evidenced by an area that has been protected for several decades not far from Jodhpur (Rodin et al. 1977).
+By nature, the area was a Prosopis savannah on deep sandy reddish-brown savannah soils, with 400 to 150 mm of rainfall per year, as evidenced by an area that has been protected for several decades not far from Jodhpur (Rodin et al. 1977).

-The briars there are: Prosopis cineraria, Ziziphus nummularia, Capparis decidua (= C. aphylla) and others.
+The thorny shrubs there are: Prosopis cineraria, Ziziphus nummularia, Capparis decidua (= C. aphylla) and others.
 Prosopis grows to 8 m tall at annual rainfall of 500 to 600 mm, forming stands of 150 to 200 specimens per hectare; at 300 to 400 mm it grows only 5 to 6 m tall (stands of 50 to 100 expl. per ha); and at 200 mm it grows only 3 to 4 m tall (stands of 25 to 30 expl. per ha).
 Similarly, as rainfall decreases, tall grasses (Lasiurus, Desmostachya) are replaced by low ones (Aristida) in the grass layer (Gaussen et al. 1972).
 Thus, conditions are like those in southwestern Africa (► Fig. E-7).

 ◘ Fig. E-49 Climate diagram map of the Sind-Thar desert.
 Northwest of the line A-B the extremely arid area.

-◘ Fig. E-50 shows a very open grassland with Lasiurus, Desmostachya, Panicum and Aristida species, with some succulents and the widespread Calotropis procera, while in ◘ Fig. E-51 a dense Prosopis savanna is shown, with large columnar Euphorbia (Euphorbia caducifolia) in the foreground on rock; the stand structure of the thorn savanna with Prosopis, Acacia, Capparis decidua, Salvadora persica, with the climbing Coccinea grandis is illustrated by ◘ Fig. E-52.
+A very open grassland with Lasiurus, Desmostachya, Panicum and Aristida species, with some succulents and the widespread Calotropis procera, is shown in ► Fig. E-50, while in ► Fig. E-51 a dense Prosopis savannah is shown, with large columnar Euphorbia (Euphorbia caducifolia) in the foreground on rock; the stand structure of the thorn savannah with Prosopis, Acacia, Capparis decidua, Salvadora persica, with the climbing Coccinea grandis is illustrated by ◘ Fig. E-52.

 ◘ Fig. E-50 Overgrazed semi-desert near Jodhpur with Calotropis procera (photo: Breckle).

-◘ Fig. E-51 Thorn savanna and open rock slabs near Jodhpur, in the transition area of the zonoecotone II/III to the Thar desert (photo: Breckle).
+◘ Fig. E-51 Thorn savannah and open rock slabs near Jodhpur, in the transition area of the zonoecotone II/III to the Thar desert (photo: Breckle).